Perceiving Permissions

 hacker@dojo:~$

-Here, the flag file is owned by the root user and the root group, and the hacker user neither the root user nor a member of the root group, so the file cannot be accessed.
+Here, the flag file is owned by the root user and the root group, and the hacker user is neither the root user nor a member of the root group, so the file cannot be accessed.
 Luckily, group ownership can be changed with the chgrp (change group) command!
 Unless you have write access to the file and membership in the new group, this typically requires root access, so let's check it out as root:

 root@dojo:~# mkdir pwn_directory